ihateblueb/hyacinthhello/README.md

   address: 0.0.0.0 # Your redis address, this is likely fine
   port: 6379 # Your redis port, this is likely fine
   channel: hyacinthhello # Leave default, unless you have multiple proxies with HyacinthHello
-  user: # Leave blank unless you know what to put here
+  ssl: false # Leave blank unless you know you have to change this
   pass: # Leave blank unless you know what to put here
 database:
   type: yaml # Default is yaml.
 Other options are mysql or postgres